-Users interact with each of these applications, and their overall user experience is thus an amalgamation of how effortlessly and seamlessly they are able to use each application.
-Organizations can make use of synthetic monitoring tools to model and simulate user behaviors, predict app performance issues before they occur, and preemptively fix issues.
+Users interact with applications and services, and their overall user experience is an amalgamation of how effortlessly and seamlessly they are able to use them.
+Organizations can make use of synthetic monitoring tools to simulate user workflows, detect and identify downtime and reachability issues, predict app performance issues before they occur, and preemptively fix the issues.

-However, with social media being pervasive in our digital lives, users no longer interact with the application individually.
-Instead, they go on to their favorite social media platforms to share their user experience with other existing and potential users.
+Digital experience monitoring helps companies find problems before users go on to their favorite social media platforms to share their poor user experience with other existing and potential users.
 Monitoring user sentiment on social media sites like Twitter can help an organization identify problems synthetic monitoring may have missed.

 The collective user experience can be far different and unpredictable than the individual user behavior models developed using synthetic monitoring methods.
 To combat this unpredictability, organizations can leverage Real User Monitoring (RUM) methods to evolve the behavioral models based on real-world user experiences.